awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

           --access-policy file://~/AccessPolicy.json
       ```

-      This access policy allows the root user of the AWS Account with ID 111111111111 to call **PutSubscriptionFilter** against the destination with ARN arn:aws:logs:*region*:999999999999:destination:testDestination\.
+      This access policy enables users in the AWS Account with ID 111111111111 to call **PutSubscriptionFilter** against the destination with ARN arn:aws:logs:*region*:999999999999:destination:testDestination\.
 Any other user's attempt to call PutSubscriptionFilter against this destination will be rejected\.

       To validate a user's privileges against an access policy, see [Using Policy Validator](https://docs.aws.amazon.com/IAM/latest/UserGuide/policies_policy-validator.html) in the *IAM User Guide*\.